cainy-a/YelloskinOsu/variants/Mininal/README.md

 - Removing the score and combo numbers makes the results screen blank.
 - The title and artist of the song that is displayed at the beginning of a map is not controlled by a skin and cannot be removed.
 - Removing the small rank images so they don't show ingame also hides ranks on the map select screen and leaderboards until you click on a leaderboard entry.

-## Variants

-Alternative versions of the skin.

-- Lite: A low-distractions osu! skin but not quite so severe as the main skin.
-- Minimal: A *TRULY* no-distractions osu! skin.